flatironinstitute/nemos/README.md

 The core of `nemos` includes GPU-accelerated, well-tested implementations of standard statistical models, currently focusing on the Generalized Linear Model (GLM).

+We provide a Poisson GLM for the analysis of spike count time series, and a Gamma GLM for calcium or voltage imaging traces.

 The package is under active development and more methods will be added in the future.

 For those looking to get a better grasp of the Generalized Linear Model, we recommend checking out the